kot0fey/Asterisk-AI-Voice-Agent/docs/contributing/milestones/milestone-19-admin-ui-implementation.md

 ### Acceptance Criteria

-- Logs page defaults to **Events** view and **Important Only** preset.
 - A user can troubleshoot a call in <30 seconds by:
   1) finding call in Call History
   2) clicking **Troubleshoot**
-  3) seeing provider ACK, transport start, audio profile, call end, and any warnings/errors
+  3) seeing provider/session events, media setup, audio profile, barge-in/VAD, tools, call end, and any warnings/errors in one timeline
 - Filtering by `call_id` yields stable, correct results.
 - “Hide transcripts / payloads” removes transcript/control spam by default.
 - Raw logs view remains available.